97.3%

 “Bullshit,” Steven said.
 “You wanted to get robbed?”

 “You keep talking about saving people,” Steven said, voice shaking.
 “But you’re the one who destroyed everything.
-Your company.
-Your AI.
 You broke the system and now you want credit for fixing it?”

 Steven’s jaw clenched.
 “And if I fail your test?”